magnet-cl/django-project-template/README.md

 This model inherits from BaseModel.
 It adds the `display_order` field to allow customizable ordering.
 Change the `set_display_order_` method to change the logic of how a new object is arranged.

+## Model Fields

+### BaseFileField

+This class inherits from django's FileField.
+The upload_to parameter is set to the function file_path by default.

+### ChileanRUTField

+This class inherits from django's CharField.
+This field normalizes how Chilean RUTs are stored in the database.
+The Chilean RUTs are stored in the format "XX.XXX.XXX-Y".
+Letters are stored in uppercase.

+It accepts the formats XX.XXX.XXX-Y and XXXXXXXXY.
+It also checks if the RUTs checksum is valid.

 ## Forms

 ### BaseModelForm